ARRY7686/Shaxam/README.md

 # Shaxam

 **Shaxam** is a Python-based audio fingerprinting and matching tool inspired by the Shazam algorithm.
-It enables you to add songs to a MySQL-backed fingerprint database and match unknown audio clips against it.
+It enables you to add songs to a SQLite-backed fingerprint database and match unknown audio clips against it.

 ## 🎧 Features

 - Generate audio fingerprints using frequency peaks and SHA-1 hashing.
-- Store and manage fingerprints in a **MySQL database**.
+- Store and manage fingerprints in a **SQLite database**.
 - Match audio clips against stored songs and return confidence scores.
 - Visualize alignment between input and matched songs.
 - Record audio clips directly from your microphone for matching.